makeabilitylab/physcomp/arduino/led-fade.md

 In the [previous lesson](led-blink.md), we learned how to turn on and off an LED using [`digitalWrite`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/)—which worked by alternatively setting Pin 3 to 5V (`HIGH`) and 0V (`LOW`).
 In this lesson, we'll learn how to programmatically control the output voltage at finer gradations using [`analogWrite`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/).
 More specifically, we will gradually fade an LED on and off.

-![Animation showing the LED on Pin 3 gradually fading on and off](assets/movies/Arduino_LEDFade_Pin3.gif)
+![Animation showing the LED on Pin 3 gradually fading on and off](assets/movies/Arduino_LEDFade_Pin3.gif) This illustrative animation doesn't show current (the yellow circles) only due to my limited animation skills.
+But hopefully you can visualize the varying current (with LED brightness) just the same. :)
+{: .fs-1 }

 ## Materials
 You will use the same materials as [before](led-blink.md), including the [Arduino IDE](https://www.arduino.cc/en/main/software) and a USB cable to upload your program from your computer to your Arduino.